 As a member of the state’s civil service, you’ll get to be a part of lots of exciting work.
 The first step is the application process.

-To make it a little easier for you to join us, we put together this walkthrough of applying for a civil service job at the state.
+We put together this guide to applying for a civil service job at the state.
 (It’s one way we’re helping great people join the State of California.)

 Understanding the job posting